Kelley Holland is a special contributor covering personal finance for CNBC.

-She created and wrote a monthly management column, "Under New Management," for The New York Times.
-Prior to writing her column, she was a business editor for The Times with responsibility for weekend business news and more.
-Earlier, she was an editor at Business Week, where one of her cover stories helped the magazine win a National Magazine Award for general excellence.
+Before joining CNBC, Holland created and wrote a monthly management column, "Under New Management," for The New York Times after serving as a business editor there.
+Earlier, she was an editor at BusinessWeek, where one of her cover stories helped the magazine win a National Magazine Award for general excellence.

-Holland graduated with honors from Amherst College and received a master's degree in public and private management from the Yale School of Management.
-She is a chartered financial analyst.
+Holland graduated with honors from Amherst College and received a master's degree in Public and Private Management from the Yale School of Management.
+She is a Chartered Financial Analyst.

 Follow Kelley Holland on Twitter @KKelleyHolland.